‘I’m going to kill you:’ Ohio Amber Alert suspect’s previous child endangerment conviction - NewsBreak

 Jackson had been accused of the latter charges after she brought her infant daughter to Nationwide Children’s Hospital for a fractured tibia.
 Jackson said her daughter fell from a bed, but doctors concluded that couldn’t have been the cause, and that it was already in stages of healing.
 When hospital staff informed her of this, records said Jackson left with her daughter and refused any more treatment for the girl’s injury.

 While Jackson’s 2018 case saw no child endangerment conviction, another case later in June 2021 did.
 Court records stated that officers went to a home on a report of a medical emergency, where they found her daughter alone.
-Officers tried and could not get Jackson to answer the door, and firefighters had to come to breach it to get inside.
+Officers tried and could not get Jackson to answer the door, and firefighters had to come to breach it to get inside.911 call: Ohio mother asks ‘who would steal my babies?’

 The emergency crews said Jackson did not talk with any of them until they found her in the home’s bedroom.
 Jackson pleaded guilty to a single charge of child endangerment and was convicted in September of that year.